The Proud Lilywhites Committee

 (she/her)

-Sian has been involved with the Proud Lilywhites since our launch and has gradually become more involved, now serving as the Secretary.
+Sian has been involved with the Proud Lilywhites since our launch and has gradually become more involved and has served a Secretary for the last 5 seasons.
 She also represents the Proud Lilywhites on the FSA's Women's Network and National Council.
 She started supporting Spurs when Gary Lineker was on kids TV and as it turns out her family history is very much a North London one.
 Sian is a season ticket holder for the men and women though if pushed to choose you'll find her wherever the women are playing.
+Sian is the Fan Advisory Board member for the Women’s game.

 Faye Angeletta